otrego/clamshell/server/api/README.md

 Note:  Don't install: `google.golang.org/protobuf/cmd/protoc-gen-go`.
-This doesn't support gRPC yet.
-See: https://stackoverflow.com/questions/60578892/protoc-gen-go-grpc-program-not-found-or-is-not-executable
+This does not support gRPC yet.
+See: this [StackOverflow Article](https://stackoverflow.com/questions/60578892/protoc-gen-go-grpc-program-not-found-or-is-not-executable)

 Generation: